abhaynadal/Venty/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Venty uses a number of open source projects to work properly:

 - [NextJS] - Framework for ReactJS
 - [Firebase] - NoSQL Document based Database powered by Google